cometbft/cometbft/README.md

 ### Research

-Below are links to the original Tendermint consensus algorithm and relevant whitepapers which CosmosBFT will continue to build on.
+Below are links to the original Tendermint consensus algorithm and relevant whitepapers which CometBFT will continue to build on.

 - [The latest gossip on BFT consensus](https://arxiv.org/abs/1807.04938)
 - [Master's Thesis on Tendermint](https://atrium.lib.uoguelph.ca/xmlui/handle/10214/9769)